codegouvfr/topics-dsfr/README.md

     faq-dsfr

-You can then check http://localhost:8080
+You can then check the application on http://localhost:8080

+# FAQ as json

+    Here is an example json with "title", "content" and "path", which last item is used to infer the category:

+    [ {
+      "title" : "FAQ title",
+      "content" : "<p>Content as HTML",
+      "path" : [ "Section", "Subsection (as category)" ]
+    } ]

 # Example